jamesseanwright/wax/docs/005-interop-with-react.md

 # Interop with React

 In the prior chapter, we learned how to update an existing audio graph whenever a `HTMLInputElement` fires a `change` event.
-Can we handle the visual UI with React while supporting JSX-defclared audio graphs with React?
+Can we handle the visual UI with React while supporting JSX-declared audio graphs with React?

 The problem is that we need to be able to use `React.createElement` and `createAudioElement` at the same time.
 What if we could create a single pragma that can select whether to use the former or the latter at runtime?
 The [`withReact` example app](https://github.com/jamesseanwright/wax/blob/master/example/src/withReact.jsx) has a solution: